Jeti Oguz

 After the Broken Heart rock, next to the sanatorium, you can see a pattern of seven unusual red rocks (similar color with the Skazka valley), reminiscent of seven bulls.
 If you hike further in the valley you can explore wild flowers and waterfall called “Girl’s braids” or the “Maiden’s tears” located in a nearby Kok-Jayik village.
 Inside the Jeti Oguz you will also find a cave and at the end of the valley there is the almost 5,2 km high Boris Yeltsin peak that can be seen from far far away if the weather is clear.

 The Jeti-Oguz sanatorium itself is famous (from Soviet times) with hot spring treatments and utilizes water enriched with radon and hydrogen sulfide.
 On the way you might find young guys showing off their big eagles.
-One can even hold them in hand against a small payment.
+One can even hold them in hand against a small payment and try the old style bow and arrow without the help of modern aiming structures.

 In the old days, a rich and greedy khan lived on Issyk-Kul.
 He drove his herds to jailoo.
 When all the animals were driven there, he began to count them.
 Seven red bulls were missing.